minjun0622/MKS21X-FinalProject/README.md

 Directions for the Code:
 You can play the game by selecting two coordinates, the first number is the x direction of the board and the second digit is the y direction.
-The board goes up to 0 - 6 in both x and y direcitons.
+The board goes up to 0 - 6 in both x and y directions.

 The Monkey branch was created by Minjun and the Yur branch was created by Chong.